 All pupils’ progress will be monitored through robust monitoring systems.
 This process will address the need for all pupils including Looked after Children, Gifted, Talented and children identified with a Special Educational Need.

 Where pupils are not making expected progress, the SENDCo and/or Senior leaders will work with the class teacher in identifying possible support strategies for the class teacher and teaching assistant to implement.

 Screening tools such as Language for Learning, BLAST, Talk Boost and Lucid Screening will be used to identify any language or memory difficulties and then a specific support programme can then be implemented to address an area of weakness.
 Further targeted support for literacy and maths will also be used depending on the need of the individual, with the aim of ensuring we close all achievement gaps.

 Annual Data such as ASP (Analyse School Performance) will be used to identify whole-school issues that have occurred over the previous year.
 This will enable the leadership team to identify relevant training or support that may be required to address a certain need.
 Assessment data will be collected three times a year and analysis will be used to identify current trends within the school and where weaknesses may be occurring.
-This will then become targeted action for the SENCO and leadership team.
+This will then become targeted action for the SENDCo and leadership team.
 This will enable the school to identify individual pupils that are not making significant progress.
-These pupils can then be supported further by class teacher, TA or SENCO as appropriate.
+These pupils can then be supported further by class teacher, TA or SENDCo as appropriate.

 THE ROLE OF THE SPECIAL EDUCATIONAL NEEDS COORDINATOR

 Heather Gregory is the SENDCo at Hardwicke Parochial Academy.

 Children and Families Bill 2013